 The Central Coast is home to three major tourist destinations: Hue, recognized as World Heritage Site for its well-preserved monuments, including the Imperial City and the magnificent royal tombs of the former emperors of Vietnam; Da Nang, a popular holiday destination famed for its magnificent beaches and plenty of attractions, such as the Marble Mountains and Ba Na Hill Station; and the Ancient Town of Hoi An, one of the oldest Southeast Asian trading ports dating back from the 15th century that represents a good example of the fusion of Asian cultures.

 Bus routes to Da Nang

 South Central Coast

 The South Central Coast presents a diverse shoreline that varies from pristine sandy beaches to rocky cliffs.
-There are many top beach destinations along the coast of Quang Nam, Quang Ngai, Binh Dinh, Phu Yen, Khanh Hoa and Ninh Thuan provinces, with the seaside resorts of Quy Nhon, Tuy Hoa and Nha Trang concentrating most of the tourism activity.
+There are many top beach destinations along the coast of Quang Nam, Quang Ngai, Binh Dinh, Phu Yen, Khanh Hoa and Ninh Thuan provinces, with the seaside resorts of Quy Nhon, Tuy Hoa, Nha Trang and Phan Rang concentrating most of the tourism activity.